Cataract Turkey Price 2023 | Worldplast

 Do cataracts recur?

 Re-cataract formation is not observed in those who have undergone surgery.
 With the operation, the membrane in which the lens is placed may become thicker over time.
-Although the popular term for this is “secondary cataract”, it is not a cataract.
+Although the popular term for this is “secondary surgery”, it is not a katarakt.

 This formulation can usually be easily treated with a laser.
 In children or in rare cases where the membrane becomes very thick, it may be necessary to surgically clean this formation.